This Texas caviar (Cowboy caviar) will have everyone crowded around the bowl! It’s full of big, zesty flavor and perfect for parties.

-- Burgers: It’s a protein-packed side for veggie burgers like Portobello Burgers or Chickpea Burgers.
+- Burgers: It’s a protein-packed side for veggie burgers like Portobello Burgers or Black Bean Burgers.

-- Tacos or Fajitas: Serve it alongside Crispy Avocado Tacos or Best Vegan Fajitas.
+- Tacos or Fajitas: Serve it with Crispy Avocado Tacos or alongside Vegetarian Fajitas or Shrimp Fajitas.

 Want to make it in advance or store leftovers?
 Keep in a sealed container in the refrigerator for up to 3 days.

 More dip recipes

 This Texas caviar is a perfect party dip!
 Here are a few more dip recipes you might enjoy: